ronyjdesousa/pa-ping/README.md

 requests.
 This makes it useful for checking whether a remote service is reachable and accepting connections on a specific port.

-Paping can be used to:
+Pa-ping can be used to:

 - verify whether a remote host is reachable
 - test if a TCP port is accepting connections